 For years, Ken Westerfield and Jim Kenner had been playing a fast-flowing trick throw and catch freestyle and already touring as Frisbee Professionals.
-In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, decided to add their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships in Toronto, but due to a lack of competitors, the freestyle event was canceled.
-Unknown to Westerfield and Kenner at the time, there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey and Chicago.
-In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called Freestyle which was attended by the best players from each of the above-mentioned areas.
+In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, added their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships in Toronto, but because of lack of competitors, the freestyle event was canceled.
+Unknown to Westerfield and Kenner there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey and Chicago.
+In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called “Freeform,” which was attended by the best players from each of the cities mentioned.
 Ken and Jim won the first freestyle event.
-Freestyle was fairly new to the US, Jim and Ken had already been touring for years as professionals, so they came to the competition with an advantage.
+Freestyle was new in the US, Jim and Ken already playing freestyle for years and touring as professionals came to the competition with a big advantage.

 The Decade Awards 1970-75 Top Freestyle Routine: Ken Westerfield/Jim Kenner Canadian Open 1974:

 “Considered the greatest speed-flow game of all time.
 Ken and Jim put on a clinic to cap off a blistering hot final by all of the teams.
 They featured a rhythmic and dynamic style with concise catch and throw combinations.
 These two gentlemen are credited with creating formal disc freestyle competition.
 The 1973 Canadian Open did not have freestyle as an event, the end result made history.”

 Ken Westerfield and Jim Kenner were both inducted into the inaugural Pioneer Class of the Freestyle Players Association Freestyle Disc Hall of Fame.

 Frisbee Becomes a Sport.